Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: IMH on general state spaces

-\begin{example}[Exponential target with exponential proposal, continued] With all the settings same as Example \ref{eg: exponential}, since both $p$ and $\pi$ are continuously differentiable and are thus locally Lipschitz, we apply Theorem \ref{thm: every point convergence rate} to conclude the convergence rate for every $x\in [0,\infty)$ equals $1- \theta$.
+We can apply Theorem \ref{thm: every point convergence rate} to Example \ref{eg: exponential} to obtain the convergence rate at every point. \begin{example}[Exponential target with exponential proposal, continued] With all the settings same as Example \ref{eg: exponential}, since both $p$ and $\pi$ are continuously differentiable and are thus locally Lipschitz, we apply Theorem \ref{thm: every point convergence rate} to conclude the convergence rate for every $x\in [0,\infty)$ equals $1- \theta$.
 In Section 5 of Smith and Tierney \cite{smith1996exact}, they have calculated the transition probability via formula \ref{eqn: n-step transition} explicitly, and have:

 The dominant term of total variation distance is also $(1-\theta)^n$, which agrees with our result. \end{example}